openssl/openssl/test/README.ssltest.md

   protocols can be specified as a comma-separated list, and a callback with the recommended behaviour will be installed automatically.

+* SRPUser, SRPPassword - SRP settings.
+For client, this is the SRP user to connect as; for server, this is a known SRP user.

 ### Default server and client configurations

 The default server certificate and CA files are added to the configurations